sonipa/doug/README.md

-# Doug
+### Doug

-We want to animate Angular2 components without canvas or webgl.
 The Doug project is a pattern for managing vector sprites.
 The goal here is to bring them to life.
-Once this part is done, we'll focus on @Animate.
+Once this part is done, we'll focus on integrating @Animate.

 ![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")